beta-tester/RPi-GPS-PPS-StratumOne/README.md

 it has the same accuracy as PPSx because they have the same time source.<br />
 - **PPSz**, is coming also from gpsd service like as PPSx but via a socket.<br />
 it has the same accuracy as PPSx because they have the same time source.<br />
-_the PPSy may break until the next system reboot, when the chrony.service is restarted._
+_the PPSz may break until the next system reboot, when the chrony.service is restarted._

+to restart chrony, use:<br />
+`sudo systemctl stop gpsd.* && sudo systemctl restart chrony && sudo systemctl start gpsd && echo Done.`<br />
+but this will break all connections to gpsd-clients.